-Subsequent to the audit, NCHE requires the institution to develop a detailed improvement plan to address the recommendations in the report.
-The improvement plan has to be submitted to NCHE within 6 months after the final report has been received by the institution.
+Subsequent to the audit, the NCHE requires the institution to develop a detailed improvement plan to address the recommendations in the report.
+The improvement plan has to be submitted to the NCHE within 6 months after the final report has been received by the institution.

-It is recommended that the audit overseeing committee be tasked with the responsibility for developing the improvement plan.
+It is recommended that the audit oversight committee is tasked with responsibility for the development of the improvement plan.
 The committee should undertake this task in a consultative manner that will facilitate the implementation of the improvement plan.

-Prior to submission of the improvement plan to NCHE, it must be approved by the Senate of the institution and should also be forwarded to the governing body of the particular institution.
+Prior to submission of the improvement plan to the NCHE, it must be approved by the Senate of the institution and should also be forwarded to the governing body of the particular institution.

-An institutional progress report should be submitted to NCHE within 2 years after submission of the improvement plan, or a period that the NCHE may deem fit.
+An institutional progress report should be submitted to the NCHE within 2 years after submission of the improvement plan, or a period that the NCHE may deem fit.